 Detection and Response

 Responsibility for protecting users and critical data in cloud applications falls to the organizations that use them.
 Discover how to maintain data control with Cloud Application Security Broker (CASB) technology and a zero trust strategy.

 Save to Folio

-- ZTNA vs VPN: Secure Remote Work & Access - SASE Part 2
+- ZTNA vs VPN: Secure Remote Work and Access

 Data exposure from SaaS and cloud applications is an increasing risk factor facing businesses today.
 Depending on where your organization is along its digital transformation, multi-cloud environments and cloud applications are likely being used for critical business operations.

-There are good reasons to move to SaaS apps, such as their simplicity, reduction of administration, and cost reductions.
-Since the advent of cloud computing, applications like Microsoft Office, Salesforce, and Box™ have made themselves indispensable to modern business.
+There are good reasons to move to SaaS apps, such as their simplicity, ease of use, and cost savings.
+Since the advent of cloud computing, applications like Microsoft 365, Salesforce, and Box™ have made themselves indispensable to modern business.

 As one piece of a multifaceted SASE solution, a cloud access security broker (CASB) can help to reduce the risks of using SaaS apps, whilst still reaping the benefits of enhanced data control.
 CASB provides protection to users and critical data through unified security policy enforcement across multi-cloud applications.